-C. ANGELA BONTEMPO is 69, is a member and the chair of the Audit and Risk Committee and has been a director since 1991.
+C. ANGELA BONTEMPO is 70, is a member and the chair of the Audit and Risk Committee and has been a director since 1991.

-Ms. Bontempo is, and has been since prior to 2005, the president, chief executive officer and a director of Saint Vincent Health System, located in Erie, Pennsylvania.
+Ms. Bontempo is the former president and chief executive officer and a former director of Saint Vincent Health System, located in Erie, Pennsylvania, all roles she held since prior to 2006.
 From 1998 to June 2001, she was president and chief executive officer of Bryant & Stratton College, a system of proprietary colleges headquartered in Buffalo, New York.
 From 1994 through 1998, Ms. Bontempo served as senior vice president and executive director of the Roswell Park Cancer Institute.
 She is a director of M&T Bank and a member and the chair of its Examining Committee.
-Ms. Bontempo is also a member of the advisory board of Ciminelli Development Company, Inc., a director and vice chair of the Erie Regional Chamber and Growth Partnership and a director of the Pennsylvania Catholic Health Association and the Vantage Holding Group, LLC.
+Ms. Bontempo is also a member of the advisory board of Ciminelli Development Company, Inc. and serves as a consultant to Ciminelli Properties, LLC.